shubhgarg2401/AWS-Project-HA-Website-Architecture/README.md

 ## THE APPROACH

-The idea was to host a static website using S3 and EC2 .
+The idea was to create a Higly Available Architecture host a static website using S3 and EC2 .
 Increase it's availability using cloudfront and Route 53.

 ------------